 Most significantly, the IRS generally declined to identify when a tax-exempt health care organization's participation in non-Medicare Shared Savings Program activities through an ACO (i.e., ACO shared savings activities with payors other than Medicare) would be substantially related to the health care organization's tax-exempt purposes.
-If such activities were deemed not to be substantially related to the tax-exempt organization's tax-exempt purposes, income from such activities could be treated as UBTI, and, if those activities were a substantial part of a tax-exempt organization's tax-exempt status.
+If such activities were deemed not to be substantially related to the tax-exempt organization's tax-exempt purposes, income from such activities could be treated as UBTI, and, if those activities were a substantial part of a tax-exempt organization's activities, they could potentially jeopardize the organization's tax-exempt status.